Gambling in the Philippines: During funerals

 In the Philippines, gambling is not just a pastime, but a way to honor the dead.
 Betting games, mah jong, and card tables are often set up at Filipino wakes, or paglalamay, where the tradition is to keep a 24-hour vigil over the deceased until the burial.

 Making wagers at games such as "sakla", the Philippine version of Spanish tarot cards, is particularly common at wakes, because the family of the deceased gets a share of the winnings to help cover funeral expenses.

 “It has its functions, it is a way of keeping mourners around,” Randolf David, a sociology professor at the University of the Philippines, told Reuters.
 Businesses dedicated to operating these games go from one wake to another, David said.
 He added that small syndicates often operate such games, moving from one wake to another.

 Popular games include, but are not limited to, Sakla (a version of tarot cards), bingo, poker, and mahjong.
 Even the kids get in on the action by betting on fighting spiders.
 The practice of gambling at wakes is so popular (and viewed as mostly legal) that gaming syndicates reportedly organize “fake” wakes in order to provide a venue for serious gamblers.
 Because of the general lack of enforcement at funerals, and the slightly more stringent limits on gaming otherwise, there has been a measure of success with the business.
 Apparently, obtaining a stand-in corpse for these fake wakes is as simple as renting one from the local morgue.
 Oftentimes, these rented (or sometimes even purchased) bodies are unclaimed corpses.
 For morgues, the motivation to participate in this trade is rather high as renting them out (at whatever price) is going to be more than what it would cost to store them.

 Laws and regulations

 As gambling is allowable in the Philippines, there are certain laws in the Constitution that people must obey and be aware of in order to avoid penalties.
 In the Philippines you have to be at least 21 years old to play in casinos.

-Republic Act No. 9287 is an act increasing the penalties for illegal number games (provides penalties and informer's reward), amending certain provisions of Presidential Decree No. 1602, and for other purposes.
+Republic Act No. 9287 is an act increasing the penalties for illegal number games, amending certain provisions of Presidential Decree No. 1602, and for other purposes.